leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 to be created according to the path to hold the leftover values.<br>
-If one of the provided values is not valid for the data type of the selected elements, or if it is not possible to add enough elements to the LOM set to fit all values, an error will be thrown (either by this method or by `execute`).
+If one of the provided values is not valid for the data type of the selected elements, or if it is not possible to add enough elements to the LOM set to fit all values, an exception will be thrown (either by this method or when calling `execute`).
 Make sure that you are not trying to give multiple values to unique elements (see [here](lom_structure.md) for details).<br>
 For further details on how the `Manipulator` works see [here](manipulator.md).
 - `prepareForceCreate`: This behaves identically to the above, but will always create new elements, and never update existing ones.<br>
-The warning given above goes double here; if not enough of the requested elements can be created, an error will be thrown.
-We recommend only using this method over `prepareCreateOrUpdate` when absolutely necessary, and if at all possible only for non-unique elements.
+The warning given above goes double here; if not enough of the requested elements can be created, an exception will be thrown.
+We recommend only using this method over `prepareCreateOrUpdate` when absolutely necessary, and only for non-unique elements.
-- `prepareDelete`: All elements selected by a [path](#paths) are set to be deleted, along with their sub-elements.
+- `prepareDelete`: All elements selected by a [path](#paths) are set to be deleted.
+All their sub-elements are recursively deleted as well.

 ### Examples